Shieldowskyy/PiozaLauncher/README.md

 - Easily changing [repositories](https://github.com/Shieldowskyy/PiozaGameLauncher/wiki/PiozaRepo-(and-manifest)) via the console
 - Extending functionality with custom console libraries and more
 - Creating backups of downloaded games
+- Making shortcut in start menu and on desktop

 ### Planned Features:
 - Easy localization of game metadata